-- Beetween capital or small letters can switch by key . - The length of text is limited to the length of the display. - The text is only stored in the keypad used for editing (different keypads in the system can show different text if desired). - Text is stored in the non-volatile memory of keypads, so power disconnection will not erase any stored text. - Convenient text editing is possible using a PC running OLink software. (texts can be edited in the Text synchronization \ Comparison window (F11)) - Besides device names, keypads also use so-called internal text such as "service", "maintenance mode" etc, and this text can also be edited via OLink software by selecting "Central" on the menu and then "Text synchronization \ Comparison" or F11. - After editing keypad text using OLink software, all keypads (including wireless ones) must be connected to the digital bus to save the changes to the keypad units by clicking on the OK button in the software.
-(It is recommended to connect JA-81F wireless keypads to the bus in order to save the text into them as well)
+- Beetween capital or small letters can switch by key - The length of text is limited to the length of the display. - The text is only stored in the keypad used for editing (different keypads in the system can show different text if desired). - Text is stored in the non-volatile memory of keypads, so power disconnection will not erase any stored text. - Convenient text editing is possible using a PC running OLink software. (texts can be edited in the Text synchronization \ Comparison window (F11)) - Besides device names, keypads also use so-called internal text such as "service", "maintenance mode" etc, and this text can also be edited via OLink software by selecting "Central" on the menu and then "Text synchronization \ Comparison" or F11. - After editing keypad text using OLink software, all keypads (including wireless ones) must be connected to the digital bus to save the changes to the keypad units by clicking on the OK button in the software.
+(It is recommended to connect JA-81F wireless keypads to the bus in order to save the text into them as well) - The texts can also be uploaded directly into the JA-81F wireless keypad from the Olink.

 Factory default setting: in addresses 01 to 50 there is the text "Device".
-Other default text: "Control panel", "Keypad", "Communicator", "Master code", users 01 to 50 "Code", "ARC Code", "Service code", "PGX", "PGY" and "OASiS JA-80".
+Other default text: "Control panel", "Keypad", "Communicator", "Master code", users 01 to 50 "Code", "ARC Code", "Service code", "PGX", "PGY" and "Oasis JA-80".

-6.48 Recommended settings
+Recommended settings